-South West Florida has great appeal for first time visitors.
-It is a popular destination for outdoor adventure seekers, fisherman, divers, and nature and beach lovers.
+South West Florida has great appeal for first-time visitors.
+It is a popular destination for outdoor adventure seekers, fishermen, divers, and nature and beach lovers.
 As far back as I can remember, I’ve always wanted to go Island hopping and shelling in Lee County (Fort Myers, Sanibel and Captiva).
-I’ve visited the Florida Keys, loved the cool casual ambiance of the Islands, but now it was time to explore this new area on the Gulf Coast.
+I’ve visited the Florida Keys, and loved the cool casual ambience of the Islands, but now it was time to explore this new area on the Gulf Coast.

 Fort Myers Beach

 Fort Myers Beach is a short 20-minute drive from Southwest Florida International Airport (RSW); and my first stop.
-From here I can access Estero Island, a 7 mile long strip with pristine beach.
+From here I can access Estero Island, a 7-mile-long strip with a pristine beach.

-A must see attraction, before you hit the beaches, is the Edison Ford Winter Estates.
+A must-see the attraction before you hit the beaches is the Edison Ford Winter Estates.

 Thomas A. Edison, one of America’s most famous inventors, gave the world the stock ticker, the incandescent lamp, and the phonograph.
 He spent his winters on this estate from the turn of the century onwards.
 At the time, the estate was just a parcel of land accessible only by the Caloosahatchee River, but later you could reach it by railroad.

-Fort Myers Beach offers souvenir shopping, restaurants, art galleries and a variety of accommodation suiting every price point.
+Fort Myers Beach offers souvenir shopping, restaurants, art galleries and a variety of accommodations suiting every price point.

 The Islands – Sanibel and Captiva

 Sanibel and Captiva islands are connected to the mainland via a 3-mile causeway.
-Along the route are designated parking areas where you’re afforded incredible views of the gulf and distant islands.
-With traffic during the peak season it can take hours to cross and reach one’s destination.
+Along the route are designated parking areas with incredible views of the gulf and distant islands.
+With traffic during the peak season, it can take hours to cross and reach one’s destination.
 I was lucky, since I arrived just as the tourist season was slowing down.

-The islands are covered in beautiful Palm trees and low rise buildings (one or two story).
+The islands are covered in beautiful Palm trees and low-rise buildings (one or two stories).
 Much of the Islands have been preserved in their natural state.

 Sanibel is famous for shelling and its incredible beaches.
 It’s also known for the J.N.
-“Ding” Darling National Wildlife Refuge, the largest undeveloped mangrove ecosystem in America.
+“Ding” Darling National Wildlife Refuge, America’s largest undeveloped mangrove ecosystem.
 The organized tram tour is the best way to see what the refuge has to offer, from migratory birds, alligators, mangrove crabs and many other species of wildlife.

 Bowmans Beach, on Sanibel Island, is a beach goer’s paradise.
 The blue waters of the Gulf lap the sandy beach and deposit hundreds of shells.
 Sheller’s consider this one of the best beaches to gather specimens for their collections.
 The best time for searching is right after a storm, at which point some the most spectacular shells have washed ashore.